October 12 2022

 Note that for visual arts, the sequence can be modular and includes four days of guidance with an opening or presentation of the project.

-The Icebreaker component will take place in any one of Montréal’s 19 boroughs.
+Icebreaker will take place in any one of Montréal’s 19 boroughs.
 Program projects can take place in performance venues, exhibition rooms, outdoor scenes designed specifically for artistic presentation or in other spaces, such as municipal parks or public squares.

 Support

 What type of assistance is provided?
-What do the partners contribute?

 The Conseil des arts de Montréal